aws-samples/sample-client-for-amazon-bedrock/cloudformation/README.md

 # Web Sample Client for Bedrock

-Deploy your Sample Client for Bedrock on AWS using cloudformation
+Deploy your Sample Client for Bedrock on AWS using cloudformation.
+Special thanks to :- [@username] (https://www.github.com/maxjiang153) contribution

 ## Deployment